focolab/minimo/README.md

 For non-default settings, just prepend the command in step 4 above with any of the following user option flags:

 1. `HOST_NAME`: Set this to your host's hostname or local IP address if you'd like your minimo instance to be reachable from other machines on your network.
-2. `MINIO_ACCESS_KEY`: Think of this as the administrator username for your MinIO service.
+2. `MINIO_ADMIN_USERNAME`: Think of this as the administrator username for your MinIO service.
 Specify a value if you don't want to use the default.
-3. `MINIO_SECREY_KEY`: Think of this as the administrator password for your MinIO service.
+3. `MINIO_ADMIN_PASSWORD`: Think of this as the administrator password for your MinIO service.
 Specify a value if you don't want to use the default.
+4. `MINIMO_USER_PASSWORD`: This is the password that should be used when connecting to your MinIO service for all non-adminstrative tasks.
+It grants the ability to view and download (but not to write or delete) primary data files.
+Specify a value if you don't want to use the default.
-4. `MINIO_DATA_DIRECTORY`: If you would like to use an existing directory on your host for data storage, use this flag to specify the absolute path of that directory.
+5. `MINIO_DATA_DIRECTORY`: If you would like to use an existing directory on your host for data storage, use this flag to specify the absolute path of that directory.
-5. `MINIO_COMMAND`: If you would like to start MinIO with a command other than `server`, use this flag to specify that command.
+6. `MINIO_COMMAND`: If you would like to start MinIO with a command other than `server`, use this flag to specify that command.

-So, to bring up an instance with all five optional values specified, you would run `MINIO_ACCESS_KEY=youraccesskey MINIO_SECRET_KEY=yoursecretkey HOST_NAME=yourhostname MINIO_DATA_DIRECTORY=/your/directory/path MINIO_COMMAND=gateway\ nas docker-compose up -d --build`.
-Note that if you have brought up a MinIO service previously, you will need to [rotate its credentials](https://github.com/minio/minio/tree/master/docs/config#rotating-encryption-with-new-credentials) in order to specify a new `MINIO_ACCESS_KEY` or `MINIO_SECRET_KEY`.
+So, to bring up an instance with all six optional values specified, you would run `MINIO_ADMIN_USERNAME=yourusername MINIO_ADMIN_PASSWORD=yourpassword MINIMO_USER_PASSWORD=anotherpassword HOST_NAME=yourhostname MINIO_DATA_DIRECTORY=/your/directory/path MINIO_COMMAND=gateway\ nas docker-compose up -d --build`.
+Note that if you have brought up a MinIO service previously, you will need to [rotate its credentials](https://github.com/minio/minio/tree/master/docs/config#rotating-encryption-with-new-credentials) in order to specify a new `MINIO_ADMIN_USERNAME` or `MINIO_ADMIN_PASSWORD`.

 The app should now be accessible at `http://minimo.localhost`.
-By default, the username and password for the data browser will both be `minioadmin`.
+By default, the (read-only) username and password for the data browser will both be `minimouser`, and the administrator username and password for your MinIO instance will both be `minioadmin`.

 Note that because minimo uses self-generated TLS certificates, you will probably need to acknowledge a security warning in your browser when loading the web app for the first time and periodically thereafter.